ulisses-alves/elm-element/README.md

 ### ```config```

 #### Attributes
-Observing an attribute can be specified as follows:
+Observing an attribute can be done as follows:
 ```javascript
 {
   attributes: {